mihai-tudor/lets-test/README.md

 test/
 -- zap/
 ```
-2. Inside test/zap/ you need to create an alerts.json a file, this will tell zap how many "high", "medium" and "low" alerts you expect to have on each device (mobile, tablet and desktop).
+2. Inside test/zap/ you need to create an alerts.json file, this will tell zap how many "high", "medium" and "low" alerts you expect to have on each device (mobile, tablet and desktop).
 Here is an example:
 ```json
 {